 Aimed at children aged 9-11, the pack includes everything that's needed for a stimulating, thought-provoking topic.
 It can be tailored to your exact needs: a series of six lessons or the basis for a larger, cross-curricular topic.

-Captain Coram is available as part of the wider SCARF resources that support a whole-school approach to mental health, wellbeing, behaviour and achievement, but it's also available to purchase as a standalone resource, prices start from £40
+Captain Coram is available as part of the wider SCARF resources that support a whole-school approach to mental health, wellbeing, behaviour and achievement, but it's also available to purchase as a standalone resource, and prices start from £40.